gludington/conditional-visibility/wiki/api.md

   name: string; // This is the unique name used for sync all the senses and conditions (here you cna put any dirty character you want)
   path: string; // This is the path to the property you want to associate with this sense e.g. data.skills.prc.passive
   img: string; // [OPTIONAL] Image to associate to this sense
-  visionLevelMinIndex: number; // [OPTIONAL] check a min index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
+  conditionLevelMinIndex: number; // [OPTIONAL] check a min index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
-  visionLevelMaxIndex: number; // [OPTIONAL] check a max index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
+  conditionLevelMaxIndex: number; // [OPTIONAL] check a max index for filter a range of sense can see these conditions, or viceversa conditions can be seen only from this sense
   conditionElevation: boolean; // [OPTIONAL] force to check the elevation between the source token and the target token, useful when using module like 'Levels'
   conditionTargets: string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from sense)
   conditionSources: string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from condition)